Aryanka-Pawar/Medical-Services-App/README.md

 # Medical-Services-App

-A Flutter project for medical services of different categories.
+ The Flutter project for medical services of different categories.
 You can add service name, service description and location of the service.

 ## About App